Buying Property in Dubai

 Before perusing the market, it’s necessary to pinpoint the exact reason for purchasing property – either for investment or to live in.
 The purpose behind a purchase can greatly affect what type of property one should consider.

-If investing, expats will ultimately be renting out the accommodation; thus it's necessary to do some research and find out what kind of property has the highest rental yield.
-For example, one-bedroom apartments have higher yields than large villas; thus even though the luxurious lure of owning a villa in Dubai is tempting, it is a better business decision to purchase an apartment.
+If investing, expats will ultimately be renting out the accommodation, and it's therefore necessary to do some research and find out what kind of property has the highest rental yield.
+For example, one-bedroom apartments have higher yields than large villas, so even though the luxurious lure of owning a villa in Dubai is tempting, it is a better business decision to purchase an apartment.

 Help with house-hunting in Dubai